We let you into the secret to some of the best places to watch birds in Spain.

 Photo credit: Martin Kelsey, Birding Extremadura, Great Bustard

-For a start, the gorge close to the viewpoint is a good place to look for Blue Rock Thrush and Eagle Owl, as well as Alpine Swift and Crag Martin.
+For a start, the gorge close to the viewpoint is a good route to look for Blue Rock Thrush and Eagle Owl, as well as Alpine Swift and Crag Martin.

 Wildlife Specialist Tip